phillybenh/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    Adaptive websites use media breakpoints and different styling rules, but the site is fixed at specific sizes.
+A fully responsive website combines concepts from fluid sites and adaptive sites to smoothly scale and include specific style rules for certain screen sizes.

 2. Describe what it means to be mobile first vs desktop first.

+    Mobile First: With this design strategy, you style a mobile-sized version of the site first and use your media breakpoints to adapt the design to larger screens (using min-width).

+    Desktop First: With this design strategy, you style a desktop-sized version of the site first and use your media breakpoints to adapt the design to smaller screens (using max-width).

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    ‘Font-size: 62.5%’ effectively resets the standard browser 16px font-size to 10px.
+This makes using rem units easy and intuitive.
+For example, 1.2rem becomes equivalent to 12px but is still scalable.

 4. How would you describe preprocessing to someone new to CSS?

+    A CSS preprocessor allows you to write styling rules in the preprocessors syntax and it adds in features that pure CSS does not have (variables, mixins, functions, etc.).
+The preprocessor-language is then converted into pure CSS by a compiler.
+WHen someone accesses a website styled with a CSS processor the browser only receives and displays the CSS that was converted by the compiler.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    Mixins are my favorite concept because they can save a lot of time and effort by cutting down on repeated work (variables are a close second, adn will probably overtake mixins if I ever have to make a lot of changes to a site).
+The concepts have seemed pretty logical to me, so far.
+Using a mixin to implement CSS animations was a little confusing (like, how do I use it on my button mixin, or should I just combine them into one?).

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.